Aosu V8P Video Doorbell Review

 Turning on the outside lights I could get good detection performance again, the same as during the morning tests, so itâs using the camera to analyze the validity of the motion sensor.
 Without the right lighting this fails spectacularly resulting in a complete failure on the night tests and very poor performance in the afternoon resulting in an overall miss rate of 36%.

 Approaching the camera to determine how much distance would be recorded resulted in some curious results.
-While motion detection in general was more accurate in the morning tests, the recorded distance was the lowest under these front-lit conditions with an average of 3.7m (12ft) of travel captured.
-This went up to 4.1m (13ft) in the backlit tests and jumped to 5.7m (18ft) at night.
+Motion detection in general was more accurate in the morning tests, the recorded distance was also the highest under these front-lit conditions with an average of 5.7m (18ft) of travel captured.
+This went down to 2.8m (9ft) in the backlit tests and came back up to 4.7m (15ft) at night.

-The improvement at night may be due to background lighting in the scene assisting the person detection to pick me out of the clutter, or the infra-red illumination makes the person much easier to distinguish from a distance compared to daylight.
-This is an interesting result given how poor the crossing test was able to detect me under the same conditions.
+The improvement at night may be due to background lighting in the scene assisting the person detection to pick me out of the clutter, or the infra-red illumination makes the person much easier to distinguish from a distance compared to backlit daylight.
+This is an interesting result given how poor the crossing test was able to detect me under the same conditions when on the default sensitivity setting.

 Smart Detection Performance